eshiol/plg_j2xml_importer15/README.md

 # plg_j2xml_importer15
-<h2>J2XML Importer 1.5 Plugin</h2>
+<h2>Importer 1.5 for J2XML</h2>
-<p>J2XML Importer 1.5 is the plugin for J2XML 3 that allows you to import content from Joomla!
+<p>Importer 1.5 for J2XML is the plugin for J2XML 3.2 that allows you to import content from Joomla!
 1.5.</p>